 Her eyes are so reactive to pollen that 8-year-old Sabrina Staats sometimes wears swim goggles just to play in the yard.
-She’s allergic to grasses, trees, mold, ragweed, and has pollen-food allergy syndrome.
+She’s allergic to grasses, trees, mold, ragweed, and has oral allergy syndrome.

 Every Tuesday, the girl from Fredericksburg, Virginia goes to her allergist’s office for another needle.
 “She hates them,” says her mother, Cynthia Staats.
 “It’s not an easy process.
 There’s lots of crying.”
 The immunotherapy shots do give Sabrina some relief, and she now is able to eat some foods that are closely related to pollen.

 But the number of visits and the stress of the treatment can take their toll.
-This makes Staats one of many who are eager to learn more about newer under-the-tongue tablets that could replace those needles and be taken at home — with no doctor’s visits required after the first dose.
-While the tablets sure seem easier, would they be right for Sabrina?
+This makes Staats one of many who are eager to learn more about newer under-the-tongue pollen tablets that could replace those needles and be taken at home.
+With these tablets, are no doctor’s visits required after the first dose.
+While the pollen tablets sure seem easier, would they be right for Sabrina?